Deliberate Values Dissonance

 Radioactive Man: Sorry, Fallout Boy, not until you're sixteen *winks at camera*

-- Used in the Justice League episode "Legends".
-It was created as an homage to the Golden Age of Comics, and featured plot-lines and events taken whole-cloth from the earlier era.
+- The episode "Legends" was created as an homage to The Golden Age of Comic Books, and featured plot-lines and events taken whole-cloth from the earlier era.
 However, this does not always translate too well to the current age, and Hawkgirl is rather resistant when Black Siren asks for her help making cookies and letting "the men" talk.
 Later, John Stewart, the (black) Green Lantern, is not entirely sure how to react when he is told that he is "a credit to [his] people."
 Both statements were perfectly normal (even progressive) back in their proper age, when having black or female heroes at all was amazing, but cause discomfort when brought to modern people.
-The original plot for the episode planned to use actual DC Comics characters from the Golden Age, but Executive Meddling forced the creators to use the Justice Guild of America instead of the Justice Society of America, and the characters are basically Captain Ersatz versions of the real ones.

-- There was also the time that the group had to travel back to WWII to stop Vandal Savage from giving the Nazis a technological edge, although this was downplayed: several characters are blatantly shocked that Wonder Woman and Hawkgirl are, well, women.
+- The time the group had to travel back to WWII to stop Vandal Savage from giving the Nazis a technological edge, although this was downplayed: several characters are blatantly shocked that Wonder Woman and Hawkgirl are, well, women.
 Not much is outright said about John Stewart's presence as an African American showing up in the middle of a White battalion, but that was mostly because they were in the middle of being nailed by an artillery barrage, and he was handy with a submachine gun.

 - Futurama had a weird case of this.
 To show that times have changed, there are a lot of cultural differences.
 Public nudity, polygamy, suicide and cannibalism are all relatively normal, everyday things in the 31st century, though robosexuality (humans having romantic or sexual relationships with robots) is taboo and sewer mutants are considered inferior genetic scum that have to live underground by law.